spatie/data-transfer-object/README.md

 ## Named arguments

-Constructing a DTO can be done with named arguments now.
+Constructing a DTO can be done with named arguments.
 It's also possible to still use the old array notation.
 This example is equivalent to the one above.

 ```php
 $dto = new MyDTO([